Fellowships at IAS CEU

 The Institute for Advanced Study CEU offers residential fellowships to highly accomplished senior and promising young scholars seeking to spend 3-9 months in an interdisciplinary intellectual community of their peers while pursuing their own research.

 Below are the brief descriptions of the fellowships we offer each year.
-We publish calls for application with the precise terms of each fellowship for the relevant academic year on our website while the applications are open (around the end of August to the end of October each year for our Junior and Senior Core Fellowships, Botstiber Fellowships, Artist in Residence and Affiliated Fellowships).
+We publish calls for application with the precise terms of each fellowship for the relevant academic year on our website while the applications are open.
 Please note that the fellowship applications are evaluated through a rigorous peer review process and the final decision is made by our independent Selection Committee.
 The only criterion for selection is the excellence of the proposed research and the track record of the applicant.
 Our fellowships are highly competitive.

 Junior and Senior Core Fellowships